-That’s ok… because Lynne wrote this blog for you.
+That’s ok… because we have created this guide for you.
 She goes through an entire Safari day and tells you about what you may expect deep in one of the most remote African wildernesses on the planet.

 (Full disclosure.
 The start is going to be early.)

 Wake up call

 This was the most challenging part of the day for me as I am not an early riser and it’s dark and chilly at this time in Zambia in June.
 One of the most useful items we packed for our Safari were headlamps; we needed them to find our clothes and see in the mirror at our eco-friendly camps.
 I learned to get entirely dressed first, including my fleece jacket, before toothbrushing and that other stuff, to get warm.

 All our coffee was made with a French press.
 The water was heated in kettles on an open fire.
 The eggs were cooked in cast iron pans over an open fire, and our meals were always eaten outside.